 Under the direction of the PMG Louis DeJoy, the Postal Service is cleaning up house and this move is being made to improve service reliability and increase efficiency which they feel will “help keep postage rates affordable for customers”.
 The Post Office knows they can’t meet their current Service Standards and that change is necessary for a more predictable service model.

 A significant shift in use of air transport to surface transport is under way.
 The Postal Service doesn’t own their own planes which means they currently rely on Commercial Airlines to transport a portion of First Class Mail.
 Lack of control factors such as availability of planes, cargo space, impacts because of flight changes related to the pandemic all mean that the Postal Service can’t offer a predictable service model.
 They believe they have the surface transportation network and capacity necessary to offer mailers better service performance under the new platform.

 This image shows what the Postal Service states will be a streamlining of operations:

 How will mail be impacted?

 Mail traveling the greatest distances will be the most impacted (on paper at least).
 Current First Class Service Standards are either 1, 2 or 3 days.
 Going forward there will be 1, 2 ,3, 4 and 5 day standard depending on the distance between origin and destination.

-These charts so the shift in the # of days and use of Air vs Surface Transportation:
+These charts show the shift in the # of days and use of Air vs Surface Transportation:

 *Note figures are rounded and may not equal 100%.